Tips for Staying Warm when Winter Camping

-Of course Winter camping is not for everyone.
-If you simply detest cold weather, no matter how much preparation you make, and no matter how much gear you own, your trip will likely not be an enjoyable one.
+Of course winter camping is not for everyone.
+If you hate cold weather, no matter how much preparation you make, and no matter how much gear you own, your trip will likely not be an enjoyable one.
 However, if the thought of camping in a snowy scene with a full moon and the stillness that snow on the ground brings does pique your interest, then read on.

 Staying warm on your camping trip involves paying attention to the following areas: clothing and footwear, sleeping gear, tents, and campfires.

 When it comes to clothing there are some basic principles to remember.
 First, insulation created by pockets of air are what help us retain body heat.
 The enemies of this principle are moisture and wind.
 Moisture hinders heat retention in two ways.
 First of all, many synthetic and natural materials loose their insulation potential to a great degree when moisture becomes present via environmental sources or from sweat from the body.
 The classic example is cotton fabrics.
 Blue jeans are an awful choice for example for outdoor activities in cold weather, especially when they might become wet.
 Other poor examples of Winter clothing are flannel shirts made only of cotton.

 As far as natural materials go, wool is the best.
 Even when wet it retains a high percentage of its insulation potential.
 Also, there are a number of outstanding synthetics on the market.
 These materials can however be quite expensive.
 The advantage of some of the synthetics is their breathability.